jez/blog/_posts/2022-05-30-tree-sitter-limitations.md

           name: constant [4, 5] - [4, 6]
 ```

+... and a similar problem with `@` (the start of an instance variable access), and with `x =` (the start of an assignment).

 \

-Maybe this example was a little contrived, because a comparable program written in
+Maybe this example was a little contrived?
+Comparable programs written in JavaScript
-JavaScript actually parses the way I'd hoped the Ruby one did.
-Okay, maybe it's just a bug
-in the Ruby grammar?
+actually parse the good way, so maybe that's just an indictment of tree-sitter-ruby, not
+tree-sitter itself.

-This next snippet reproduces in both Ruby and JavaScript:
+But this next snippet reproduces in both Ruby and JavaScript:

 ```js
 class A {